Walk...

 How does faith come to you?

 It comes by hearing God speak directly to you through His Word and Spirit.
-Romans 10:17 says, “So then faith cometh by hearing, and hearing by the word of God.”
+Romans 10:17 (KJV) says, “So then faith cometh by hearing, and hearing by the word of God.”

 Like in Mark 4, Luke 8 and Matthew 13, faith works like a planted seed.
 God’s Word is the seed; your heart is the soil.
 But it is only a seed, and you must make the choice to allow it to grow and bear fruit.

-Sometimes Satan steals the seed, your faith, The Word, out of your heart by lust, things of the world, troubles and just having a “hard heart.”
-If we keep an honest heart by repenting each time we slip or have a bad attitude, the seed will grow into the plant and fruit for which it was intended.
+Sometimes Satan steals the seed, your faith, the Word, out of your heart by lust, things of the world, troubles and just having a “hard heart.”
+If we keep an honest heart by repenting each time we slip or have a bad attitude, the seed will grow into the plant and produce fruit for which it was intended.

 Faith always carries some sort of “suffering” or persecution.
 When God promises you something, usually just the opposite happens at first.
 Are you going to believe and act in faith, or give in?
 It is your choice.
 Look at what Abraham did (Romans 4).